-Chapter 1 of the Podcast “Who killed Leanne Holland” is available now at Apple Podcast or wherever you listen to podcasts.
+Chapters 1 – 4 of the Podcast “Who killed Leanne Holland” are available now at Apple Podcast or wherever you listen to podcasts.
 Here is a link:

 It appears there are some VERY nervous people out there who are extremely upset about our forthcoming podcast.
 We have received some 30 emails threatening legal action if the podcast proceeds.
 Most of the comments are too offensive to display here.
 As the emails are all originating from the below IP addresses we can only conclude there are 2-3 people who are VERY concerned with the matter being put under the microscope in a podcast.
 These persons have concealed their identity and used false email addresses in their posts.

 The contacts are all coming from the following IP addresses:

 One email reads:” If you had bothered to read the police review you would know (name deleted) has an air tight alibi.”

 The only known persons who have had access to the police review are (very) senior Qld police officers and some staff of Channel 7.
 As you may or may not know, the police review was illegally and unlawfully leaked to Channel 7 to enable them to use for commercial purposes.
 However, the Qld Police Service made no effort to investigate the leak.
 As only a handful of very senior police had access to the review I guess we know why no investigation was commenced.

 In many of the other emails, the same unnamed person threatens defamation lawsuits if the podcast proceeds.

 One comment that we can report reads as follows:”Dear Graeme just so you know Stafford groped and assaulted several of Leanne’s friends at the rental house in Alice street.”